 Patients for whom a functional status assessment using an ACR-preferred, patient-reported functional status assessment tool was performed at least once within 12 months

 Functional Status Assessment – This measure assesses if physicians are using a standardized tool to assess the impact of RA on patient activities of daily living.
-Functional status should be assessed using a measurement tool assigned preferred status by the ACR.
-The instruments listed are the ACR-preferred tools that fulfill the measure requirements:
+Functional status should be assessed using one of the following ACR-preferred tools to fulfill the measure requirements: